Anthony Fantano

-Anthony Fantano (/fæn'tænoʊ/ fan-TAN-oh; born October 28, 1985) is an American music critic and YouTuber who runs the YouTube channel The Needle Drop and its tie-in website.
-He discusses and reviews music from a variety of genres in his YouTube videos and on his website.
+Anthony Nicholas Fantano (/fæn'tænoʊ/ fan-TAN-oh; born October 28, 1985) is an American music critic and internet personality who runs The Needle Drop, a YouTube channel with a tie-in website and Twitch streaming channel.
+Self-billed as "The Internet's Busiest Music Nerd", as a social media influencer Fantano discusses and reviews music from a variety of genres online.
+He also runs the channel Fantano where he talks about events in the music industry solo or with guests and conducts interviews.

 Early life

-Fantano spent his teenage years in Wolcott, Connecticut.
-As a teenager, Fantano became interested in politics through the work of the musician Jello Biafra, former lead singer of the punk band Dead Kennedys, calling him "pretty much my political idol".
-Fantano graduated from Southern Connecticut State University with a degree in liberal studies in 2008.
+Fantano was born and raised in Wolcott, Connecticut.
+He is of Sicilian descent; the family surname was originally spelled "Fontana" ([fonˈtaːna]).
+As a teenager, Fantano became interested in politics through the work of the musician Jello Biafra, former lead singer of the punk band Dead Kennedys, calling him "pretty much [his] political idol".
+Fantano graduated from Southern Connecticut State University in 2008, earning a liberal arts degree concentrated in journalism, communications, and political science.

 Career

+Fantano started his career in the mid-2000s as a music director for the Southern Connecticut State University college radio station.